 This is not the first time the Global Youth & News Media prize has sought excellent cases of news media collaborating with youth for the betterment of a journalistic effort.

-In 2018, our very first award went jointly to the United States digital edition of the London-based The Guardian and The Eagle Eye, a student news operation at Marjory Stoneman Douglas High School in Parkland, Florida.
+In 2018, our board voted to give our very first award jointly to the United States digital edition of the London-based The Guardian and The Eagle Eye, a student news operation at Marjory Stoneman Douglas High School in Parkland, Florida.
 In 2018, that school 2018 suffered a mass shooting in which 17 people were killed.
 The Parkland students contributed live digital coverage to The Guardian US of an anti-gun violence demonstration in Washington, D.C.
 [Middle picture above]

-A 2019 award went to a collaboration between a broadcaster and the country's journalism students to produce the Top Story investigative reporting reality show.
+A 2019 jury award went to a collaboration in Kenya between a broadcaster and the country's journalism students to produce the Top Story investigative reporting reality show.
 [Picture at left above]

-That same year, The Trace in the US was recognized for publishing the 1200 portraits that teenage journalists across the country wrote about the American children and youth killed by guns in a 12-month period.
+That same year, our jury recognized The Trace in the USA for publishing the 1200 portraits that teenage journalists across the country wrote about the American children and youth killed by guns in a 12-month period.

-In the United Kingdom.
-[Picture above at right] The Student View project in the UK also received an award for producing 72 “pop-up” newsrooms in British schools in just three years to cover local news.
+Also, The Student View project in the United Kingdom received an award for producing 72 “pop-up” newsrooms in British schools in just three years to cover local news.